Cédric Brun bio photo

 Email Twitter LinkedIn Github Youtube

-The generic emf comparison engine uses statistics in order to match elements, it compare their content, their type, the relations with other objects and their name.
-This process gives good results on many metamodels, especially specific ones, but this process can be costly for instance on UML models because we’ve got many attributes on each element.
-On the other side, big models and standards ones are often serialized in XMI using Id’s .
+The generic EMF comparison engine uses statistics in order to match elements.
+It compares their content, their type, the relations with other objects and their name.
+This process gives good results on many metamodels, especially specific ones, but it can be costly for instance on UML models because there are many attributes on each element.
+On the other side, big models and standard ones are often serialized in XMI using IDs.

-The generic engine now uses these id’s if they are available, in order to find matching elements, the cost is just about zero and the correctness is good.
-Next step is to use the functionnal Id’s one may define in an Ecore metamodel.
+The generic engine now uses these IDs if they are available in order to find matching elements: the cost is close to zero and the correctness is good.
+Next step is to use the functional IDs one may define in an Ecore metamodel.